From a Silk Cocoon

 On Saturday, May 20, 2006, the National Academy of Television Arts and Sciences, San Francisco/Northern California Chapter, awarded the filmmakers of From a Silk Cocoon with an Emmy Award in the Historical/Cultural Program category (click here for photo).
 From a Silk Cocoon was one of the four programs nominated for the award out of the twenty-four total submissions to the category.
 (Click here for more awards news!)

-To order using a credit card, contact us at firstname.lastname@example.org, or our distributor, the Center for Asian American Media (formerly NAATA):
+You can also order from our distributor, the Center for Asian American Media (formerly NAATA):

 (415) 863-0814 x108